2called-chaos/gtav-online-ahk/README.md

           I evidently do heists most of the time so if you have ideas for useful CEO macros, let me know or just send them in!

+**UPDATE-NOTE**: For the Cayo Perico Heist Final you will need the updated script and then either bind `ToggleCPHKey`
+                 (default Ctrl+NumpadSub) or set `DoToggleCPHWithVIP` to `true` which will change the VIP toggle to a 3-way toggle (none/VIP/CP-heist).

 ## Requirements